Amazon EBS volume performance on Windows instances - Amazon Elastic Compute Cloud

 Several factors, including I/O characteristics and the configuration of your instances and volumes, can affect the performance of Amazon EBS.
-Customers who follow the guidance on our Amazon EBS and Amazon EC2 product detail pages typically achieve good performance out of the box.
-However, there are some cases where you may need to do some tuning in order to achieve peak performance on the platform.
-This topic discusses general best practices as well as performance tuning that is specific to certain use cases.
+If you follow the guidance on our Amazon EBS and Amazon EC2 product detail pages you'll usually achieve good performance.
+However, there are some cases where you might need to do some tuning to achieve peak performance.
 We recommend that you tune performance with information from your actual workload, in addition to benchmarking, to determine your optimal configuration.
 After you learn the basics of working with EBS volumes, it's a good idea to look at the I/O performance you require and at your options for increasing Amazon EBS performance to meet those requirements.

 AWS updates to the performance of EBS volume types might not immediately take effect on your existing volumes.
 To see full performance on an older volume, you might first need to perform a ModifyVolume action on it.
-For more information, see Modifying the Size, IOPS, or Type of an EBS Volume on Windows.
+For more information, see Modify a volume using Amazon EBS Elastic Volumes.

 Amazon EBS performance tips